Home>Health Hub>Diabetes>Eating Well with Type 2 Diabetes

 • Greek yoghurt and cottage cheese

-A simple guide: think of a palm-sized portion per meal.
+Think of a palm-sized portion of protein per meal.

 Carbohydrates: It’s About Type and Timing